Typing sentences by simply thinking is possible with new technology. PBS News Hour, Wise C & Woodruff J, 3/15/17. PBS News Hour.

-The Stanford Neural Prosthetics Translational Laboratory (NPTL) conducts research aimed at providing clinically useful neural prostheses for people with paralysis.
-Our eventual goal is to extract signals recorded from surgically implanted brain electrodes to provide accurate, high-speed, and robust control of computer cursors and other assistive technologies such as robotic arms.
-Our current projects are focused on improving communication rates provided by neurally-directed computer cursor control; combining high degree-of-freedom control signals decoded from the brain with advances in robotics to control a robotic arm; and the development of wireless systems which will enable the next generation of neural prosthetic devices.
-We make extensive use of our close relationship with the Stanford Neural Prosthetics Systems Laboratory (NPSL), allowing us to benefit from tools and technologies developed in NPSL's pre-clinical research.
+The Stanford Neural Prosthetics Translational Laboratory (NPTL) conducts research aimed at providing clinically useful brain-machine interfaces (also termed brain-computer interfaces) for people with paralysis, and understanding the related underlying human neuroscience (i.e., studying populations of individual neurons).
+Our goal is to extract signals (information) recorded from electrodes surgically implanted in the brain to provide accurate, high-speed, and robust control of assistive technologies.
+Current projects include (e.g., computer cursors, robotic arms, speech synthesis and hand-writing reconstruction).
+Our current projects are focused on improving communication rates provided by neurally-directed (1) computer / tablet cursor control, (2) speech reconstruction, (3) hand-writing reconstruction, (4) the underlying fundamental (cortical, single-neuron resolution) neuroscience, and (5) the development of wireless systems which will enable the next generation of neural prosthetic devices.
+NPTL is co-directed by Professor Jaimie Henderson, MD and Professor Krishna Shenoy, PhD.